 As a Community School, the teacher on special assignment (TSA) will continue to focus on chronically absent students to reach out to families to learn the barriers and provide support for those groups.
 Monthly advisory challenges will encourage students to be on time to school by celebrating the top 5 advisory classes attendance percentage and the 5 most improved advisory classes (alternating months).
-Incentives (chips, cereal bars, cookies) will need to be purchased through nutrition services to support this.
 Additionally, an ongoing focus is on restorative practices and using circles for building community and enhancing conversation in focus groups to help improve attendance.

 A COST (Coordination of Services Team) group has been formed at MMS to identify students who would benefit from TCI (Targeted Collaborative Intervention) and/or groups provided by the Behavioral Support Team.
-Groups being offered are Empowerment, Coping Skills, Empowering Girls and Social Media (Ophelia Project), Relaxation and Mindfulness (stress and anxiety), and Second Chance: supporting you to make the change.
+Groups being offered are Empowerment, Coping Skills, Empowering Girls and Social Media (Ophelia Project), Relaxation and Mindfulness (stress and anxiety), Second Chance: supporting you to make the change, and Why Try?- an academic support group.
 Snacks and incentives will need to be purchased for groups and TCI.